Pig Latin: Origins and history

 Ginger Rogers sang a verse of "We're in the Money" in pig Latin in an elaborate Busby Berkeley production number in the film Gold Diggers of 1933.
 The film, the third highest grossing of that year, was inducted into the National Film Registry and that song included in the all-time top 100 movie songs by the American Film Institute.
 Merle Travis ends his song "When My Baby Double Talks To Me" with the phrase, "What a aybybay", where the last word is Pig Latin for "baby".

+Anita O'Day (born Anita Belle Colton) used a stage name based on the Pig Latin of the word dough, a slang term for the money that she hoped to make.

 A 1947 newspaper question and answer column describes the Pig Latin as known today.
 It describes moving the first letter to the end of a word and then adding "ay".

 Two Pig Latin words that have entered mainstream American English are "ixnay" or "icksnay", the Pig Latin version of "nix" (itself a borrowing of German nichts), which is used as a general negative; and "amscray", Pig Latin for "scram", meaning "go away" or "get out of here".

 Rules

-For words that begin with consonant sounds, these are also known as consonant blends (two letters that make one sound: e.g., black, slack, clown).
-The initial consonant blend (or two letters) is moved to the end of the word, then "ay" is added, as in the following examples:
+For words that begin with consonant sounds, the letter or letters that make up that sound are moved to the end of the word, then "ay" is added, as in the following examples: